Group structure and the axiom of choice

-In mathematics a group is a set together with a binary operation on the set called multiplication that obeys the group axioms.
+In mathematics a group is a set together with a binary operation on the set (usually called multiplication) that obeys the group axioms.
 The axiom of choice is an axiom of ZFC set theory which in one form states that every set can be wellordered.

 In ZF set theory, i.e. ZFC without the axiom of choice, the following statements are equivalent: